fizzle77/JAFDTC/doc/Airframe_F15E.md

 *Version 1.0.0-B.20 of 26-Jan-24*

-JAFDTC supports the following configuration in the Strike Eagle,
+JAFDTC supports configuration of the following systems in the Strike Eagle,

-- COM1/COM2 radio presets and initial configuration
-- Steerpoints system including routes, target points, and reference points
+- Communications
 - Miscellaneous systems such as TACAN, ILS, BINGO, and altitude warning
+- Steerpoints including routes, target points, and reference points

 Each of these areas is covered in more depth below.
 See the [user's guide](https://github.com/51st-Vfw/JAFDTC/tree/master/doc)